-The 802.1Q Static VLANs menu lists all previously configured VLANs by VLAN ID and VLAN Name.
-To delete an existing 802.1Q VLAN, click the corresponding button under the Delete heading.
+The 802.1Q Static VLANs window lists all previously configured VLANs by VLAN ID and VLAN Name.
+To delete an existing 802.1Q VLAN, click the corresponding X button under the Delete heading.

-To create a new 802.1Q VLAN, click the Add button in the 802.1Q Static VLANs menu.
-A new menu will appear, as shown below, to configure the port settings and to assign a unique name and number to the new VLAN.
-See the table below for a description of the parameters in the new menu.
+To create a new 802.1Q VLAN, click the Add button in the 802.1Q Static VLANs window.
+A new window will appear, as shown below, to configure the port settings and to assign a unique name and number to the new VLAN.
+See the table below for a description of the parameters in the new window.

 Figure 6-37.
-802.1Q Static VLANs - Add
+802.1Q Static VLAN window - Add